ukparliament/ontologies/meta/weeknotes/2019/26/index.md

 ## Next week

-A further hour is booked in with Richard, possibly looking at 3rd readings, 10 min rule bills and carry overs motions.
+A further hour is booked in with Richard, possibly looking at third readings, ten minute rule bills and carry over motions.

 On Tuesday, [Matthieu](https://twitter.com/cognithive), Robert and Michael are meeting to discuss the approach to implementing logic gates in the procedure model.

 On Thursday [Anya](https://twitter.com/bitten_), Robert and Michael have 2 hours booked in with [David](https://twitter.com/clerkly) and [Matt](https://mobile.twitter.com/MattKorris) to dip a first toe into House of Lords procedural waters.

-And on Friday, Anya, Robert and Michael are meeting Martyn and Adam to get fresh eyes over what we have so far for House of Commons procedure.
+On Friday, Anya, Robert and Michael are meeting Martyn and Adam to get fresh eyes over what we have so far for House of Commons procedure.